FNNDSC/fnndsc.babymri.org/README.md

 ### Save changes

-** If the command does not work, please contact somebody from the dev team for help.**
+**If the command does not work, please contact somebody from the dev team for help.**

 Working with **Git** can be confusing and we provide a simple command to work around it.

-In a nutshell:
+5 steps:
-1- Fetch the latest version of the source code
+1. Fetch the latest version of the source code
-2- Merge/solve conflicts
+2. Merge/solve conflicts
-3- Adds new files
+3. Adds new files
-4- Commits modified files
+4. Commits modified files
-5- Push everything to **Github**
+5. Push everything to **Github**

 Update to **MESSAGE** by a summary of the modifications you did.